Cork and Kerry Place Names Survey

 |

-is an indexed boxed collection of documentation titled Placenames Sources compiled
+Archives is an indexed boxed collection of documentation titled Placenames Sources compiled

 during the lifetime of both Place Names Surveys.
-The Placename Sources collection for
+The Placename Sources Collection for

-found in 60 boxes.
-The Library has a complete listing of what each box contains.
+to be found in 60 archive boxes.
+The County Library in each county has a complete listing of

 |